Home Warranty Plans Comparison 2026: Systems, Appliances & Full Coverage

 • Built-in microwaves

-If your home systems were recently replaced or are still under builder warranty, an appliances-only plan offers targeted, budget-friendly protection.
-These plans typically run $41–$49/month — the most affordable entry point.
+If your home systems were recently replaced or are still under builder warranty, an appliances-only plan offers targeted protection.
+These plans average about $62/month in 2026, slightly higher than systems-only because of the variety of items they cover.

 Comprehensive (Combo) Plans